r0bertz/xrpl-order-toolkit/README.md

 # XRPL Order Toolkit

-This is a collection of scripts to manipulate [XRPL](https://xrpl.org) orders.
+This is a collection of scripts to manage [XRPL](https://xrpl.org) orders.
 XRPL has a builtin [decentralized exchange](https://xrpl.org/decentralized-exchange.html) which natively supports [limit order](https://www.investopedia.com/terms/l/limitorder.asp).